yashha/percollate-api/README.md

 ## API

-- GET: /pdf
+- GET: /load.pdf
-  - Query: mutiple url queries possible
+  - Query: mutiple `url` queries possible
     other queries are other options of percollate
-- POST: /pdf
-  - Query: mutiple url queries possible
-  - Params: other options of percollate